Table of Contents

 How People Describe This Pain Pattern

-People complain that it hurts through the hip when they stand on that foot.
+People complain of hip pain when they stand on one foot.
 Some people describe it as feeling like the SI joint is unhinged.
-Others will complain that it makes it difficult to get out of the car or stand up from a chair.
-They tend to turn and stand on both legs instead of stepping out of the car with one leg while holding the door for support.
+Others will complain that getting out of the car or standing up from a chair is difficult.
+So instead, they tend to turn and stand on both legs.
+This approach is more manageable than stepping out of the car using only one leg while holding the door for support.

-These people have trouble standing on one foot for long and have pain in activities that support one leg.
-They may go up or down stairs by only using the other leg.
+These people have trouble standing on one foot for long periods.
+Additionally, they have pain in activities that support one leg.
+For example, they may go up or down the stairs using only the other leg.
 At other times, a sudden shift onto one foot can produce wincing pain when taking a missed step off a curb.

-This almost always comes with low back pain that is sharp and makes the person feel fragile.
-This sensation comes from another set of trigger points in the multifidi in the low back that are part of the same problem.
+This problem almost always comes with sharp low back pain and makes the person feel fragile.
+This sensation comes from another set of trigger points in the multifidi in the low back that are a part of the same problem.
 Look at this post for help with that.

 How You Activate and Intensify This Pain Pattern

-This is aggravated by sudden movements where the hip has to be stabilized from side to side.
+This trigger point escalates by sudden movements where the hip has to be stabilized from side to side.
 These include sports activities like jumping, skiing, or skateboarding.

-One client came to me with this pain about 10 days after going back to a routine of leisurely cycling regularly.
+One client came to me with this pain about ten days after going back to a routine of leisurely cycling regularly.
 Cycling often aggravates trigger points in the lateral glutes.

-Research shows that certain foot structures are more prone to this problem.
-Specifically, the Morton Foot structure, where the base of the second toe is longer than the base of the first toe.
+Research shows that specific foot structures are more prone to this problem.
+For example, the Morton Foot is where the base of the second toe is longer than the base of the first toe.
 This structure creates a rocking motion in the foot.
 Consequently, the hip muscle work to stabilize your stride.
-I also find that working on feet helps this hip problem.
+I also find that working on the feet helps with this hip problem.